AdvancedResearchComputing/arc-rtd/docs/usage/faq.md

 ```

-(faq_diskquota)=
-## What does a "Disk quota exceeded" error mean?

-This typically means that one of your [storage locations](storage) has exceeded the maximum allowable size.
-You will need to reduce the space consumed in order to run jobs successfully again.
-Note that the quota system for Project and Work storage on [TinkerCliffs](tinkercliffs) and [Infer](infer) can be counterintuitive in some ways, so if you are getting a "quota exceeded" error on those file systems and think you should not be, see [this description](bgfs_quota) for details and fixes.

 (faq_chgrp)=
 ## What is the best way to make sure everyone in my group has the same access to all the files in our shared directory?